rl1987/trickster.dev/tricksterblog/content/post/smtp-enumeration-for-fun-and-profit.md

 ```

 If we wish to be more serious about enumerating a significant portion of email addresses at any given domain we need
-to take a proper care and acquire or generate a proper wordlist.
+to take a proper care to acquire or generate a proper wordlist.
 Quality of the wordlist largely makes or breaks
 the success of SMTP user enumeration.
 If you know that email addresses at certain company follow a certain pattern and
 are based on names and surnames of employees (e.g. `john.smith@example.org`) you would want to generate your wordlist
 based on this pattern.
 You may also want to look into public wordlists (e.g. from [danielmiessler/SecLists](https://github.com/danielmiessler/SecLists)
-repo to use them as starting point for creating your own.
+repo) to use them as starting point for creating your own.

 Furthermore, email providers do have some countermeasures against SMTP enumeration.
 For example, I found that Google
 starts reporting all email addresses as non-existent if the above script launches bunch of checks repeatedly from single